Midnight Lace: Plot

-American heiress Kit Preston and her British business owner husband Tony live in a wealthy neighborhood of London in a building undergoing major renovation.
-Returning home in a dense fog through Grosvenor Square, Kit is startled by a disembodied male voice that threatens to kill her.
+American heiress Kit Preston and her British business owner husband Tony live in a wealthy neighborhood of London next to a building undergoing major renovation.
+Returning home in a dense fog through Grosvenor Square, Kit is startled by a disembodied male voice threatening to kill her.

 When Kit returns to her apartment, she notices a gaunt man staring at her.
 Moments later, she is nearly injured by a falling girder outside the building, but is pushed out of harm's way by Brian Younger, a contractor working on the renovation.
 Later, Kit receives a menacing phone call from the same voice she heard in the park, again threatening to kill her.
 When neighbor Peggy observes Kit's anxiety, she phones Tony who brings Kit to file a report with Scotland Yard.
 Inspector Byrnes seems to dismiss the incident as Kit seeking attention from her husband.

 Kit's aunt, Bea Coleman, arrives in London to visit her.
 Kit confides in Bea about the recent events and is comforted by her.
 Shortly after, Tony cancels the couple's planned trip to Venice due to a business obligation.
-Kit receives another obscene call that Tony attempts to listen in on from another phone, but Kit hangs up, unable to endure the caller's verbal abuse.
+Kit receives another threatening call.
+Tony attempts to listen in on from another phone, but Kit hangs up, unable to endure the caller's verbal abuse.
 The next day, Kit becomes trapped in the building's elevator due to a malfunction.
 A shadowy man approaches the elevator and enters the car through its roof, terrifying Kit, before it is revealed to be Brian, attempting to rescue her.
 Brian takes Kit to a local pub, where he recounts a near-death experience while he served in World War II.

 Several days later, Kit attends a ballet with Tony and Bea, along with Malcolm, the son of Kit's maid Nora, and Charles Manning, the treasurer of Tony's company.
 During the ballet, Malcolm makes vague threats toward Kit, requesting additional money to help care for his mother.
 Kit demurs, insisting she will ensure Nora is cared for.
 Tony intervenes and accuses Malcolm of being responsible for the menacing phone calls Kit has received.
 During the ballet, Tony's assistant, Daniel Graham, notifies Tony that he has been looking at the books of the company, and it appears a large sum of money has been embezzled from their firm.